ashok777hb/pythonscripts/README.md

-# Archive all my python scripts.
+# Repo for all my python scripts.